evkx/evkx.github.io/content/models/kia/ev9/EV9_Long_Range_AWD/_index.md

 ---
 title: Kia EV9 Long Range AWD
 linktitle: "EV9 Long Range AWD"
 description: "Kia EV9 Long Range AWD is an all-electric SUV with a WLTP range of up to 497 km (309 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true